About Phil Friedman and For Yacht Builders, Buyers, and Owners

 After a hiatus that included college at Roosevelt University in Chicago and graduate school at Washington University in St. Louis, as well as a few years of teaching philosophy at the University of Southern Illinois at Edwardsville and the University of Western Ontario at London, my earlier fascination with boats and boating returned with a vengeance.

 My marine industry career started in earnest on the Lake Erie shore, where for a couple of years in the early 1970s I managed a small full-service marina and boatyard, hauling and blocking boats for winter storage with some of the most rudimentary (read “crudest”) equipment known to man.
-That was when and where I developed a real-world grounding in maintenance and repair, and where I became one of the first people in the industry to utilize linear polyurethanes for yacht painting (Imron before DuPont officially acknowledged boat painting as a possible application for that particular coatings product.)
+That was when and where I developed a real-world grounding in maintenance and repair, and where I became one of the first people in the industry to utilize linear polyurethanes by contracting for yacht painting with Imron before DuPont officially acknowledged boat painting as a possible application for that particular coatings product.

 Then, there followed a four-year stint as a teaching master at Humber College of Applied Arts and Technology in Toronto, where I wrote the curriculum for and coordinated a two-year post-secondary program in boatbuilding and recreational marine industry management training.
 At the same time, I designed and built boats and produced, for more than eight years, a monthly column on boatbuilding, repair, and maintenance, for the two major Canadian yachting publications of the day.